NataliaVelasquez18/Election_Analysis/README.md

 ## Election-Audit Results:

-* How many votes were cast in this congressional election?
+* 369,711 votes were cast in this congressional election.
-* Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
+* The following are the Votes and percentages for each county in the precint: Jefferson: 10.5% (38,855), Denver: 82.8% (306,055), and Arapahoe: 6.7% (24,801).
-* Which county had the largest number of votes?
+* Denver was the county with the largest number of votes.
-* Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+* Here is the breakdown of the number of votes and the percentage of the total votes each candidate received: Charles Casper Stockham: 23.0% (85,213), Diana      DeGette: 73.8% (272,892), Raymon Anthony Doane: 3.1% (11,606).
 * Which candidate won the election, what was their vote count, and what was their percentage of the total votes?

 ![Election_results](Resources/Election_results.png)